6 Easter Fish Recipes

 After his death, Jesus appeared to his disciples — most of whom were fishermen — on the shore of the Sea of Galilee.
 Upon returning from an unsuccessful fishing trip, the hungry disciples were met by the resurrected Jesus, and he performed a miracle, providing them with abundant fish and bread.
 And while first-century Jews who had converted to Christianity still retained some of their Jewish traditions of Passover, such as eating lamb, by the second century, the letters in the Greek word for "fish" — ichthys — became an acronym for "Jesus Christ, Son of God Savior in Greek," making fish a symbol of Christianity through the ages.

-These seven easy Easter fish recipes offer fresh ideas for holiday appetizers, brunch spreads, and main course fare.
+These six easy Easter fish recipes offer fresh ideas for holiday appetizers, brunch spreads, and main course fare.

 Smoked Salmon Eggs Benedict